-Dec-15 \$'000 Dec-14 \$'000
+Interest Rate Risk Dec-16 \$'000 Dec-15 \$'000

 Floating rate instruments

-Receivable finance facility 90,000 111,850
+Receivable finance facility 75,000 90,000

-Purchase finance facility 8,060

-Corporate Bond 38,829
+Corporate Bond 39,075 38,829

-128,829 119,910
+114,075 128,829

-With a view to mitigate some of this risk on 27 January 2016, the Company entered into a Derivative Financial Instrument transaction with the Westpac Banking Corporation.
-The transaction is an Interest Rate Swap Transaction for \$40million with an effective date of 29 March 2016 and a tenure of 2 years, maturing on 26th March 2018.
-The Company entered that transaction as an interest rate hedge against the partial tenure of the floating rate Corporate Bond issued during 2015 and reflects the Company's active capital management, providing some pricing certainty over the next 2 budget cycles.
+With a view to mitigate some of this risk on 27 January 2016, the company entered into a Derivative Financial Instrument transaction with the Westpac Banking Corporation.
+The transaction is an Interest Rate Swap Transaction for \$40 million with an effective date of 29 March 2016 and a tenure of 2 years, maturing on 26th March 2018.
+The company entered that transaction as an interest rate hedge against the partial tenure of the floating rate Corporate Bond issued during 2015 and reflects the company's active capital management, providing some pricing certainty over the next 2 budget cycles.